-In his role as Chief Operating Officer, Mr. Palmer is responsible for driving operational excellence for NACG's heavy construction and mining business activities, projects and assets, as well as maintenance services, with oversight of operations activities, asset management, maintenance, and support services including: estimating and business development.
-Mr. Palmer develops the strategy for operations in the Oil Sands region and the Corporation's newly expanded project locations in Canada and the United States.
-Mr. Palmer represents the Corporation in industry and in client relations and inspires a progressive employee relations culture and strong safety culture in support of the corporate strategies.
+In his role as Chief Operating Officer, Mr. Palmer is responsible for driving operational excellence for NACG's heavy construction and mining business activities, projects, and assets, as well as maintenance services.
+He oversees operations activities, asset management, maintenance, and support services, including estimating and business development.
+In addition to his role as COO, Mr. Palmer also serves as Regional President for Australia, where he has been instrumental in integrating MacKellar's operations throughout 2024.
+He develops the strategy for operations in the Oil Sands region and the Corporation's newly expanded project locations in Canada and the United States.
+Mr. Palmer represents the Corporation in industry and client relations and fosters a progressive employee relations culture and a strong safety culture in alignment with corporate strategies.